XavierHoBr/Lucas-Kostka-s-work/README.md

   You can also test to control your presentation from your mobile and see real-time updates on your laptop for instance.
   That is what I used for this presentation and it was really cool !

+EXAMPLE :

+	If you want to see it in action before playing with it, just go to welovemarketresearch.herokuapp.com and welovemarketresearch.herokuapp.com/client in another browser tab, window or device.
+Every change on welovemarketresearch.herokuapp.com will be repercuted on welovemarketresearch.herokuapp.com/client

   TROUBLESHOOTING : do not hesitate to report any bugs or difficulties on Github or to send me an email.

   Hoping you could have some fun with it, Cheers !